Why I Don't Do Diets Anymore

-I need to lose more weight, yet I'm not missing out on life in the next two months.
-I won't let the most wonderful time of the year become a nightmare because I'm afraid of gaining two pounds.
+I need to lose more weight, yet I’m not missing out on life in the next two months.
+I won’t let the most wonderful time of the year become a nightmare because I fear gaining two pounds.

 If you overate the day before?
 What can you do?
 You do your regular exercise routine, and if you can put an extra 10 or 15 minutes.
 Make better choices if you have a daily latte or a donut skip it.

 One bad day will not ruin you as long as you make the rest of your day’s good ones.

 This time of year everyone’s obsessed with losing weight.

 If you want to lose 30 pounds, that’s fine.
 Do not let a diet control you.
 That’s the problem with diets your entire life revolves around the diet.